luiisca/lutris-gridder/README.md

     - Auto or Manual selection mode
     - Replace all existing images or download new ones only

-6. Restart Lutris to see the changes.
+6. **Note**: After making changes, you must fully terminate the application (e.g., using a task manager like htop) and restart Lutris to see the updates take effect.

 ## Features